 ACCC provides four tips on how college graduates can best maximize a new salary in today’s financial landscape.

-(Boston, MA) – May 15, 2018 – The transition between college and the workforce can be a tricky time financially for recent graduates.
+The transition between college and the workforce can be a tricky time financially for recent graduates.
 Students often graduate with the immense burden of student debt, on top of the stress of finding a job to begin repaying those loans.
 To help with this, national nonprofit American Consumer Credit Counseling (ACCC) provides four tips on how college graduates can most efficiently maximize a new salary in today’s financial landscape.

 “Unfortunately, many students don’t learn basic money management and financial literacy skills before graduation,” said Steve Trumble, President and CEO of American Consumer Credit Counseling.
 “These skills are vital, and it’s important that recent college graduates get off on the right track when beginning their career by learning how to manage their finances.”